-- For example some people wear a crucifix to show they are Christians, but not all Christians do.
+- some people wear a crucifix to show they are Christians, but not all Christians do

-- For example, a teacher is asked to stop wearing a floor length garment because it is a trip hazard.
-If this is necessary to protect health and safety in the workplace and there is no practical alternative, this may be justified.
+- a teacher is asked to stop wearing a floor length garment because it is a trip hazard.
+If this is necessary to protect health and safety in the workplace and there is no practical alternative, this may be justified

-- For example, a Sikh man works in food preparation.
+- a Sikh man works in food preparation.
 His employer has a policy that no headgear can be worn and staff must use hair nets.
-This would not be justified if there was a practical alternative that met the business’s health and safety requirements, such as wearing a new or freshly washed turban for each shift.
+This would not be justified if there was a practical alternative that met the business’s health and safety requirements, such as wearing a new or freshly washed turban for each shift

 Harassment in the workplace occurs when someone makes you feel humiliated, offended or degraded.